Builder.ai

-Builder.ai (formerly Engineer.ai Corporation) was a smartphone application development company which claimed to use AI to massively speed up app development.
+Builder.ai (formerly Engineer.ai Corporation) was a smartphone application development company that claimed to use AI to massively speed up app development.
 The company was based mostly in the United Kingdom and the United States, with smaller subsidiaries in Singapore and India.
-After years of allegations that it had exaggerated its AI capabilities (instead using outsourced human contractors) and misreported its financials, the company entered insolvency proceedings in 2025.
+After years of allegations that it had exaggerated its AI capabilities (instead relying on outsourced human contractors) and misreported its financials, the company entered insolvency proceedings in 2025.

 History

 The company was founded in 2016 by Sachin Dev Duggal after splitting from an earlier company.
 Although his friend Saurabh Dhoot was initially listed as a co-founder, the company later stated that he was not involved in its founding.
 Both Dhoot and Duggal have faced criminal probes relating to their previous business venture under Videocon.
 Dhoot served as a board member of Builder.ai from 2018 to 2022.
-It advertised itself as making website or app creation “as easy as ordering pizza”, attracting investors.
+It advertised itself as making website or app creation “as easy as ordering pizza”.

 In 2018, the company announced that it had raised a Series A investment of $29.5 million.
-Near the end of 2018, it hired Robert Holdheim, an American executive, to run the business; he filed a lawsuit in February 2019 against the company and Duggal, saying he had been unjustly fired for pointing out problems. and calling the company "smoke and mirrors".
+Near the end of 2018, it hired Robert Holdheim, an American executive, to run the business; he filed a lawsuit in February 2019 against the company and Duggal, saying he had been unjustly fired for pointing out problems and calling the company "smoke and mirrors".
 In August 2019, The Wall Street Journal reported that Engineer.ai (as it was then known) used human engineers rather than AI for most of its coding work, contradicting the company's marketing claims about its AI-powered development process.